debenick17/jjtech-maven-sonarqube-nexus-prometheus-project/installations/maven-install.md

    ```
    sudo amazon-linux-extras install java-openjdk11
    ```
-   or
+   OR (In case you used `amazon 2023 instance`)

    ```
    sudo dnf install java-11-amazon-corretto -y
    ```
-6. Enter the following to set Java 8 as the default runtime on your EC2 instance.
+5. Enter the following to set Java 8 as the default runtime on your EC2 instance.

     ```
     sudo /usr/sbin/alternatives --config java
     ```
 - When prompted, enter the number `4` for Java 11.

-5. Enter the following to set Java 8 as the default compiler on your EC2 instance.
+6. Enter the following to set Java 8 as the default compiler on your EC2 instance.

     ```
     sudo /usr/sbin/alternatives --config javac